ibrahim-sakr/timetracker/readme.md

 you need [bower](http://bower.io/) to download and install the necessary files for Frontend

-download and setup boser then from terminal at public folder run `bower install`
+download and setup bower then from terminal at public folder run `bower install`

 ### License